Who needs a food handlers license and why it is important for your business

 LinkedinTwitter

-A food handler license, also known as a food handler card or food handlers permit, is a certification that shows local health departments you know how to safely handle and serve food to the public.
+A food handlers card, also known as a food handlers license or food handlers certificate, is a certification that shows local health departments you know how to safely handle and serve food to the public.

 Most states require it.
 Without one you could face fines and other penalties from your local health department.

-Most food handler license programs follow a similar format — you need to participate in a food safety course and pass a test.
+Most food handlers license programs follow a similar format: You participate in a food safety course and pass a test.

 Courses typically take about two hours to complete and cost less than $20.
-Many are offered in online and in-person formats.
+Many are offered online and in-person, and both in English and Spanish.

 • Proper food storage practices